top of page

 5. Central Register of Foreign Nationals and Schengen Information System

-The Central Register of Foreign Nationals (AZR) and the Schengen Information System (SIS) are particularly relevant in the context of criminal law relating to foreign nationals.
+In the context of criminal law concerning foreigners, the Central Register of Foreign Nationals (AZR) and the Schengen Information System (SIS) are particularly relevant.
 Both databases store criminal offenses and security-relevant information about foreign nationals.
-The police and other security authorities can then access the data and derive certain consequences from it (e.g. an entry ban or the refusal of certain services).
+The police and other security authorities can then access the data and derive certain consequences (e.g., an entry ban or the denial of certain benefits).

-Every foreigner has the right to information about the data stored about him or her in the Central Register of Foreigners (§ 34 AZRG).
-If you would like to apply for a corresponding AZR extract, you can contact the Federal Office of Administration.
-The Federal Office of Administration provides all the necessary information on applying for an AZR extract on its website .
-If in doubt, a lawyer specializing in immigration law can help you apply for the AZR extract.
+Every foreigner has the right to information about the data stored about him or her in the Central Register of Foreigners (Section 34 of the Central Register of Foreigners Act).
+If you would like to request a corresponding AZR extract, you can contact the Federal Office of Administration.
+The Federal Office of Administration provides all the necessary information for applying for an AZR extract on its website .
+If in doubt, an immigration lawyer can assist you in applying for an AZR extract.

 5.2 The Schengen Information System